ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 -   Minimize rendering time and improve overall performance
 -   Measure and improve performance metrics
 -   Maintain compatibility with existing design patterns and web standards
--   Avoid introducing new requirements on clients or breaking any APIs
 -   Address any potential impact on testing, documentation, security, and other relevant areas

 By addressing these challenges, we aim to enhance the rendering capabilities of our application and provide a smoother and more responsive user interface.